-As at 31 December 2015, the Group held a 9.685% equity interest in Alumina Limited ("AWC").
-AWC, an Australian company listed on the ASX, has significant global interests in bauxite mining and alumina refining operations.
+As at 31 December 2016, the Group held a 9.685% (2015: 9.685%) equity interest in Alumina Limited ("AWC").
+AWC, an Australian company listed on the ASX, has significant global interests in bauxite mining, alumina refining and selected aluminium smelting operations.